Anticipated work schedule for next week: August 22, 2014 to August 28, 2014

 Stage 2a,b,c,d: Construct south side of E. Johnson Street, including water main, storm sewer, sanitary sewer, electrical work, and roadway items.

 East Johnson Street traffic will remain reduced to one lane through the entire project.
-E. Gorham Street will remain reduced to one lane through the N. Baldwin St. intersection.
-N. Hamilton Street will remain reduced to one way (SB) only traffic between E. Johnson Street and Webster Street.
+E. Gorham Street now has two lanes open to traffic.

 Planned Intersection Closures:

-N. Butler Street south of E. Johnson Street (long term closure)
+N. Butler Street north of E. Johnson Street (long term closure)

-N. Franklin Street south of E. Johnson Street (Tuesday, July 29)
+N. Hancock Street north of E. Johnson Street (long term closure)

-N. Blair Street south of E. Johnson Street (Friday, July 25)
+N. Franklin Street north of E. Johnson Street (long term closure)

-N. Livingston Street south of E. Johnson Street (long term closure)
+N. Livingston Street north of E. Johnson Street (long term closure)

 Project Completion Date: May 30, 2015